PrideLands/Project-S/README.md

 <h2>WHAT features, technical things had been implemented here?</h2>
 basically in this project Html and css and JavaScript is used here <b>Web Component</b> that allow you to create custom HTML elements , Lifecycle Callbacks  <b>connectedCallback</b> to append component data to UI and use <b>Shadow Dom</b> with <b>Custom Elements.</b>

+<h2>Acknowledge to the theme / template creator<h2>
+Thanks to <strong> Jane.Dev <strong>the template creator. wish to do more better as a developer.

+<h2>Challenges encountered as a team<h2>
+thanks to all my team members..Ignis, Prince and our trainee Mr kwame though it's not an easy task as a team. but the goal was achive

 ## Technologies Used